 The recognition level as the entry barrier for status messages into reports is controlled in all test suite structuring elements.
 Test suites, test cases, and smart folders define their report recognition level in a top-down way.

-Select the test suite, a test case, or a smart folder
+Right-click the test suite, a test case, or a smart folder.

-The report levels for this recording and the recognition level of the test case now look as follows.
+The report levels for the actions in this recording and the recognition level of the test case now look like this: